 Child visa (Subclass 802) or permanent Child Class BT Subclass 802 visa: Who can & How to apply

-Onshore Child visa (Subclass 802) is for a dependent child who is under 25, including over 18 but is incapacitated for work due to a medical condition, in Australia to live permanently with you.
+Onshore Child visa (Subclass 802) is for a dependent child who is under 25, including over 18 but is incapacitated for work due to a medical condition, in Australia to live permanently with you, click here to learn the precise meaning of “dependent”.
 You should note that if your child has a medical condition, he or she may not satisfy the health criteria for the grant of a Child visa (subclass 802).

 You and your spouse or de facto partner must not have been charged or convicted of a registrable offence (click here to learn more about reg.
 1.20KB sponsorship limitation).